Book Club in a Bag

 The Learning Curve is a high tech, hands-on area designed just for kids, teens, and their families.
 From story times to art programs, and even an area for teens only, youth may visit the Learning Curve to develop interpretive and critical thinking skills.
 Learn more

-Murals for Justice Collection
+Murals for Racial Justice Collection

-While visiting the Center for Black Literature & Culture at Central Library you can also both view and borrow from the Murals for Justice Collection.
+While visiting the Center for Black Literature & Culture at Central Library you can also both view and borrow from the Murals for Racial Justice Collection.
 Local artists of color were commissioned to create the murals in June, 2020.
-The artworks were originally created on the wood that was used to cover downtown windows amid protests of the police-involved killings of George Floyd, Breonna Taylor, and Dreasjon Reed.
+The artworks were originally created on wood that was used to cover downtown windows amid protests of the police-involved killings of George Floyd, Breonna Taylor, and Dreasjon Reed.
 Learn more here.

 Chris Gonzalez Library and Archives Collection